 The SFRs FCS_COP.1a is implemented additional by the ePassport application and underlying OS to provide optional Active Authentication.
 The Active Authentication protocol is implemented as specified in [ICAO_9303].
-After generation of the signature the copy of the private key kept in memory is destructed by overwriting the key value with '00'.
+After generation of the signature the copy of the private key kept in memory is destructed by overwriting.
 (FCS_CKM.4).